-Sleep is an important resetting button for the body.
+Sleep is a crucial resetting button for the body.

-Getting high quality, restorative sleep is even more important.
+Getting high quality, restorative sleep is even more critical.

 It’s essential for restarting the immune system every day, which keeps down chronic inflammation and even free radical damage that threaten mitochondria—thus, ATP and energy.

 Ultimately, everyone is different.
-People with bigger issues with energy (such as with autoimmune conditions) and who are less in-shape may need more sleep to get the best of its restorative effects.
+People with more significant issues with energy (such as with autoimmune conditions) and who are less in-shape may need more sleep to get the best of its therapeutic effects.